bfterrizzi/SeeCraft/README.md

 # SeeCraft

 SeeCraft is an image classification algorithm that detects the presence of ships in satellite imagery.
-This repository contains a folder of test images which you may use, but feel free to use images of your own.
+This repository contains a folder of test images which you may use as input to the algorithm, but feel free to use images of your own.

 You can access the SeeCraft application here: https://share.streamlit.io/bfterrizzi/seecraft/main.